How do we foster connectedness through events at University of Toronto?

 The results from our user testing helped us refine the little things that are often not considered when you create an app that serves a large institution such as University of Toronto.
 With over 90,000 students in a tri-campus setup, having an app that serves every little need is impossible.
 However, we took away from this project a lot of good insights.

 - Details are Important!
-People want to know how things operate and making sure there is a sense of transparency in how you design is central to the overal functionality.
-Leaving things vague and ambiguous leaves more room for questions, so designing and getting feedback is essential for working out the kinks.
+People want to know how things operate and making sure there is a sense of transparency in how you design is central to the overall functionality.

 - Simplicity and usability is key.
-Sometimes trying to engineer something for the right audience means we put lots of effort into features without actually understanding how users interact with a problem.
+More features doesn't mean solving a user problem.
 Knowing the basic needs of your users means, you can create a flow that works best for them.

 As a team, I will say we all worked together and contributed a lot of the work you see together.
 We saw the problem and the data from both a User Driven but also a Strategic viewpoint.
 It was great to be insync together!